-We have exposure to foreign currency risk in both our insurance contracts and invested assets.
+We have exposure to foreign currency risk in both our insurance contracts and invested assets and to a lesser extent in a portion of our debt.
 Some of our insurance contracts provide that ultimate losses may be payable in various foreign currencies.
 Foreign currency exchange rate risk exists where we do not have cash or securities denominated in the currency for which we will ultimately pay the claims.
 Thus, we attempt to manage our foreign currency risk by seeking to match our liabilities under insurance and reinsurance polices that are payable in foreign currencies with cash and investments that are denominated in such currencies.
-In certain instances, we use foreign exchange forward and put option contracts to mitigate this risk.
+In certain instances, we use foreign exchange forward contracts to mitigate this risk.
 Due to the extended time frame for settling the claims plus the fluctuation in currency exchange rates, the potential exists for us to realize gains and/or losses related to foreign exchange rates.
 In addition, we may experience foreign currency gains or losses related to exchange rate fluctuations in operating expenses as certain operating costs are payable in currencies other than the U.S. Dollar.
-For the year ended December 31, 2014, we recorded realized gains of \$7.8 million from movements in foreign currency rates on our insurance operations.
-In addition, we recorded realized losses of \$0.8 million from movements on foreign currency rates in our investment portfolio and realized gains of \$1.9 million from our currency forward contracts for the year ended December 31, 2014.
-We had unrealized losses at December 31, 2014 of \$24.7 million in movements on foreign currency rates in our investment portfolio, which are recorded in "Other comprehensive income, net of taxes" in our Consolidated Balance Sheets.
+For the year ended December 31, 2015, we recorded realized gains of \$18.3 million from movements in foreign currency rates on our investment portfolio and realized gains of \$15.2 million from our currency forward contracts for the year ended December 31, 2015.
+We had unrealized losses at December 31, 2015 of \$43.8 million in movements on foreign currency rates in our investment portfolio, which are recorded in "Other comprehensive income, net of taxes" in our Consolidated Balance Sheets.
 These losses are principally related to the weakening of non-U.S. Dollar denominated investment exchange rates to the U.S. Dollar.